The Space Between Engineering and Manufacturing

 The Purpose is to Make Things

 I wrote the article below a while ago.
-As I pondered on this problem I thought I will show how the engineering documentation gets to manufacturing.
+As I pondered on this problem I thought I would show how the engineering documentation gets to manufacturing.

-Engineering has to get the released documentation to manufacturing, if it is done in house there is a specific procedure that allows manufacturing more access to engineering.
+Engineering has to get the released documentation to manufacturing, if the manufacturing is done in house there is a specific procedure that allows manufacturing more access to engineering.
 Which makes any problems with the design easier to handle.